 Heating & Cooling System

 Your car’s heating and cooling system keeps your engine from overheating in the summer and freezing in the winter.
-Most of the energy from standard gasoline combustion engines is converted into heat and your car’s cooling system dissipates that heat and keeps the engine from overheating.The radiator and its reservoir holds coolant, a 50/50 mix of coolant and water which circulates through the engine and keeps it from overheating and/or freezing.
+Most of the energy from standard gasoline combustion engines is converted into heat and your car’s cooling system dissipates that heat and keeps the engine from overheating.The radiator and its reservoir hold coolant, a 50/50 mix of coolant and water which circulates through the engine and keeps it from overheating and/or freezing.

 Coolant prevents damage to your engine.
 In cold weather, it keeps your engine from freezing and in hot weather, it prevents overheating.
-Over time, coolant becomes acidic and allows rust and corrosion to build up in the radiator.
-Build up may also clog the system and result in a blown head gasket or other major repair.
+Over time, the coolant becomes acidic and allows rust and corrosion to build up in the radiator.
+Build up may also clog the system and result in a blown head gasket or other major repairs.